 The Great Lakes hold over 20 per cent of the world’s surface freshwater, provide drinking water for millions, support billion dollar economies and are the foundation of the regional ecosystem.
 Pollution and development threats are putting them at risk.

 To help protect human health, the economy, and our environment, we have to keep our waters clean and safe.
 That means governments need to take action to protect the lakes, and businesses need to change their practices, in order to safeguard the Great Lakes and our other precious water sources.

 Plastic pollution is out of control in the Great Lakes.
 In Ontario, we’re working to put a price on plastic bottles to keep them out of the environment and increase recycling rates.

 The Great Lakes are under greater threat than ever before.
 To protect the lakes, we are working with communities and groups to help implement Ontario’s Great Lakes Protection Act.

-Every summer, more and more parts of the Great Lakes are being covered over by harmful and toxic algal blooms, making water unsafe for people and wildlife.
-We’re working to ensure Ontario reduces phosphorus pollution into the lakes to stop these harmful blooms before they start.
+Every summer, Lake Erie is getting covered over by harmful, and sometimes toxic, algae blooms that make water unsafe for people and wildlife.
+We’re working reduce the amount of runoff pollution getting into the lake to stop the blooms before they start.